Armatix iP1: Specifications

 The Armatix iP1 weighs 518 g without a loaded magazine.
 The pistol is chambered in .22 LR caliber and is fed via a 10-round detachable box magazine with an effective fire range of 75 yd.
 Other features of the handgun include an electronic magazine disconnect, color coded safety, integrated grip safety, and an interface for additional applications such as a camera.

 The iP1 handgun and the W1 Active RFID watch form a smart system in which both parts communicate through radio-frequency identification (RFID).
 In order for the handgun to function, the matching watch must be within 10 in of it.
-The Armatix iP1 cannot be used without the matching iW1 Active RFID wrist watch.
+The Armatix iP1 cannot be used without the matching iW1 Active RFID wristwatch.

-The wrist watch indicates, among other data, the charge level of the watch and the handgun and the number of shots fired within a given time frame.
+The wristwatch indicates, among other data, the charge level of the watch and the handgun and the number of shots fired within a given time frame.
 In addition, the watch can deactivate the firearm by means of a time-control feature.
 The Target Response System (TRS) can be controlled to fire only toward a recognized target or “permitted” target, and the handgun cannot be fired if it is aimed away from the target.
 This Target Control module is an optional feature.